supertigim/ielts9/test3.listening.section3.md

 CAROLINE: Oh yes, completely agree.
 It's just that I don't seem to be able to discipline myself.
 I need to talk things over.

 TUTOR: Well, we'll be continuing these tutorials of course.
-Let's arrange next TUTOR month's now.
-Let's see can see you virtually any time during the week starting 22nd January.
+Let's arrange next month's now.
+Let's see, I can see you virtually any time during the week starting 22nd January.

 CAROLINE: What about the 24th?
 I'm free in the afternoon.

-Sorry, I'm booked then.
+TUTOR: Sorry, I'm booked then.
 What about the following day?

-TUTOR: Thursday?
+CAROLINE: Thursday?
 I can make the morning.

-CAROLINE: Fine, **we'll go for the 25th then**.
+TUTOR: Fine, **we'll go for the 25th then**.

-TUTOR: That's great, thanks.
+CAROLINE: That's great, thanks.